Location Analysis with Geomarketing - How it Works!

 WIGeoGIS - Your Specialist for Location Analysis

-Location Planning with GIS - In addition to the right method, we rely on current market data and communication.
+Location Analysis with GIS - In addition to the right method, we rely on current market data and communication.

 WIGeoGIS creates location analyses based on real key figures.
 These figures include regional market densities and market shares.
 Further key figures include market data, such as number of residents, employees, footfalls, competitors and purchasing power.
 WIGeoGIS supports you as a consultant and service provider with the following types of location analysis: